blackboard/BBDN-lti-1p3-tool-example/README.md

 $ poetry install
 ```

-Drop into the python virtual env
+Drop into the python virtual env:

 ```
 $ poetry shell